Llantwit Major to Ogmore or Porthcawl (Wales Coast Path) Walk

 Ogmore-by-Sea

-A village on the side of a hill on a cliff top, with a stunning view and a car park.
-Just 1 cafe on the main road to the south of town.
+A village on the side of a hill on a cliff top, with a stunning view, a car park and residents parking.
 Car park: £5 year round, CF32 0PB (river mounth).
 Grim toilets.
 People almost fight over spaces at popular times.

-At the end of the river mouth car park is Ogmore-by-Sea beach.
+The river mouth car park is by Ogmore-by-Sea beach.
 Be very aware of currents if swimming close to the river mouth, and if you walk far along the beach, be aware of being cut off by tides.

 Ogmore